-- 1 Under General: - 1a Select Enable to enable the rule you are configuring. - 1b Enter the Parental Control Profile Name given in the above parameter. - 1c Select an user this rule applies to in Home Network User, then click Add.
+- 1 Go to Parental Control > Add New PCP.
+Under General: - Select Enable to enable the rule you are configuring. - Enter the Parental Control Profile Name given in the above parameter. - Select an user this rule applies to in Home Network User, then click Add.
 You will see the MAC address of the user you just select in Rule List.